Types of Surfboards and what they are used for (Materials and Measurements)

 • Stand Up Paddle Board

-Now we are going to see each one of the types of surfboards, sizes and equipment and which ones are more suitable for beginners, as well as the uses that each one of them has.
+Now we are going to see each of the types of surfboards, sizes and materials and which ones are more suitable for beginners, as well as the uses that each of them have.

 Funboard

-Funboards are 7 to 8 foot long surfboards that have a wide nose, relaxed rocker and foil, and are designed for easy riding in a wide range of conditions.
-They are commonly known as “eggs” or “midlengths”.
+Funboards are 7-8 foot long surfboards that have a wide nose, relaxed rocker and foil, and are designed for easy riding in a wide range of conditions.
+They are commonly referred to as “eggs” or “midlengths”.

-A funboard can also have any fin configuration, but they work best when built with a fin and tail configuration that would be seen on a shortboard.
-Because these boards have extra stability and work in many different waves, they are good for beginners, but a well-designed board can work for someone at an advanced level as well.
-Depending on the configuration of the rocker and fins, a Funboard can work in waves larger than those usually taken by beginners.
+A funboard can also have any fin configuration, but they work best when built with a fin and tail configuration that you would see on a shortboard.
+Since these boards have extra stability and work in many different waves, they are good for beginners, but a well designed one can work for someone at an advanced level as well.
+Depending on the configuration of the rocker and fins, a Funboard can work in waves larger than what beginners are used to riding.

 Evolution